-- 1) Shall maintain awareness of public and mental Health issues within the On-Campus UCSB community. - 2) Shall proactively work to address Public and Mental Health issues within the On-Campus UCSB community. - 3) Shall actively be working on a project which will address public health or mental health concerns within the on-campus UCSB community. - a) Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project. - b) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need to the secretary. - 4) Shall attend a minimum of 4 RHA and/or SACC meetings per quarter. - 5) Shall host a presentation on behalf of the Commission at each of the hall council meetings at the start of each quarter in collaboration with the Marketing Director and the Outreach Coordinator. - 6) Shall host at least one (1) town hall on campus per quarter to gain student input on Public and Mental Health issues.

-- 7) Shall update the commission on current projects, programs, and initiatives of other health related organizations. - 8) Shall hold a minimum of two (2) office hours per week. - 9) Shall serve as an available aid to the chairs and other commission members in their event and project planning.
+- 1) Shall maintain awareness of public and mental Health issues within the On-Campus UCSB community. - 2) Shall facilitate discussion with other UCSB students by organizing events on campus and monitoring programs that the commission is hosting. - 3) Shall actively be working on a project which will address public health or mental health concerns within the on-campus UCSB community. - a) Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project. - b) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need to the secretary. - 4) Shall attend a minimum of 4 RHA and/or SACC meetings per quarter. - 5) Shall host at least one (1) informative workshop per quarter regarding either public or mental health concerns. - 6) Shall host at least one (1) town hall on campus by Spring to gain student input on Public and Mental Health issues. - 7) Shall update the commission on current projects, programs, and initiatives of other health related organizations. - 8) Shall hold a minimum of two (2) office hours per week.